 FAQ

 The most important thing I need to give you a quote is your document.
 This will be made much easier if your document is in Word.
 If you do not yet have the document, I will ask you a series of questions in order to give you a quote beforehand.
+Please also tell me when you need the work by.

 For most jobs, a simple email will suffice to document our agreement.
 In the case of books, we often draw up a standard contract.